toan06/API/README.md

 ## Automatic
 * Usually, they will use [firebase](https://google.com/search?q=what+is+firsebase) and some major platforms that support running code in the cloud
 * [_firebase_](https://console.firebase.google.com/) is free but still need a credit card to unlock some functions so i won't use it
-* I will use [google sheets](https://script.google.com) It's pretty easy to use, it's free, but it's also from Google
+* I will use [google sheets](https://script.google.com) It's pretty easy to use, it's free and it's also from Google
 * Go to [google sheets](https://script.google.com)